pyrsmk/panorama/README.md

 panorama 0.4.6
 ==============

 Nowadays, there's a lot of websites that are showing huge background images.
 But loading pictures of that size can have a big impact on performances (this is usually seen when scrolling).
 Panorama tries to solve this problem by using Canvas2D to lighten images footprint.
+For an example, take a look at [dreamysource.fr](http://dreamysource.fr), I've used it a lot on this website.

 This is compatible with modern browsers and IE > 8.